Menstrual Changes and HIV

 Studies have found that menstrual irregularities (changes to your menstrual cycle) are less common if you have a high CD4 cell count and are taking HIV drugs.
 Menstrual irregularities are more common if you have a low CD4 cell count or high viral load or are significantly below your ideal body weight.

 We are not sure exactly how HIV affects women's menstrual cycles.
 However, we do know that, as HIV gets worse, changes in your immune system can affect the way your body makes and maintains levels of different hormones including testosterone, estrogen, and progesterone.
-Changes in the amount of estrogen or progesterone could result in a number of menstrual changes for women living with HIV.
+Changes in the amount of the female sex hormones estrogen or progesterone could result in a number of menstrual changes for women living with HIV.

-Research has shown that women with more advanced HIV disease (CD4 counts below 200), were more likely to have irregular menstrual cycles.
-Some of the factors that are more likely to occur in women with advanced HIV (wasting and loss of body fat, anemia, nutritional problems) can also lead to menstrual changes because they affect the hormones that control your menstrual cycle.
+Research has shown that women with more advanced HIV disease (CD4 counts below 200) are more likely to have irregular menstrual cycles.
+Women with signs of advanced HIV such as wasting and loss of body fat, anemia and nutritional problems may also experience menstrual changes because these conditions affect the hormones that control your menstrual cycle.
 It is important to know that these same issues also affect the menstrual cycles of women who are HIV-negative.
 For example, women with very low body fat (e.g., elite athletes), women with chronic illnesses not related to HIV, and women with low iron (one cause of anemia), are more likely to have irregular periods or no periods at all.

 If you miss two or more periods in a row, have heavy bleeding, or have bleeding between periods, see your women's health care provider for a pelvic examination, a test for cervical cancer, and blood tests.
 These blood tests may check your red blood cell and platelet counts as well as your estrogen and progesterone levels.
 They will likely test for pregnancy and common sexually transmitted infections (like Chlamydia) that can affect your reproductive system.
 Your health care provider may also use additional tests such as ultrasound (sonography) to check for causes of irregular periods.